RedisLabs/redislabs-docs/content/rc/security/access-management.md

 {{<image filename="images/rc/access-mgmt-add-user-dialog.png" width="50%" alt="Use the Add User dialog to specify the details for your new user." >}}{{< /image >}}

-Use this dialog to specify the following values:
+Use the dialog to specify these values.

 | Setting | Description |
 |---------|-------------|